-Master of Philosophy (MPhil)

-Doctor of Philosophy (PhD)

-Doctor of Medicine (Research) (MD(Res)) Doctor in Professional Studies (DrPS)

-Doctor in Clinical Dentistry (DClinDent)

-Doctor of Psychiatry (DPsych)
+Master by Research (ResM) Master of Philosophy (MPhil) Doctor of Philosophy (PhD) Doctor of Medicine (Research) (MD(Res)) Doctor in Professional Studies (DrPS) Doctor in Clinical Dentistry (DClinDent) Doctor of Psychiatry (DPsych) Doctor of Engineering (EngD)

-- All references to 'Academic Regulations' include 'research studies programme regulations'.
-8.8 - 8.9 Queen Mary reserves the right to amend the Academic Regulations as it considers appropriate.
+8.8 All references to 'Academic Regulations' include 'research studies programme regulations'.

+8.9 Queen Mary reserves the right to amend the Academic Regulations as it considers appropriate.